 Friday Fives -

-3. Ask me some 'fun facts' about my chosen animal.
+3. Ask me about my imaginative writing task called 'Ruin'.

-4. Ask me about my fitness scores in PE.
+4. Ask me about the 'sports and hobbies' vocabulary in French.

 We have a busy term in P7.